mqnfred/clishe/README.md

 SUBCOMMANDS:
-    help          Prints this message or the help of the given subcommand(s) meat          nothing like a properly cooked meat vegetables    fresh from the garden
+    help          Prints this message or the help of the given subcommand(s) meat          Nothing like a properly cooked meat vegetables    Fresh from the garden
 $ ./modularcli vegetables lettuce friend
 success: Hello, friend!
 ```